InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Introduction

 \section{Introduction}

-Super-Resolution (SR) is a fundamental problem in computer vision, aiming to reconstruct a high-resolution (HR) image from a low-resolution (LR) observation.
-It has critical applications in diverse fields, ranging from medical imaging and surveillance to remote sensing, where detailed imagery is essential for analysis.
-Traditional interpolation methods (e.g., bicubic) and early deep learning approaches based on Convolutional Neural Networks (CNNs) often yield overly smooth textures.
-Generative Adversarial Networks (GANs)~\cite{gan_2014} improved perceptual quality but are prone to mode collapse and training instability.
+Single Image Super-Resolution (SISR) is a foundational task in computer vision, aiming to restore high-frequency details from single low-resolution observation.
+The applications of SISR are vast, spanning from enhancing consumer photography to critical domains like medical imaging and satellite remote sensing.
+While traditional methods and early CNN-based approaches~\cite{srcnn_2016} often produce overly smoothed results, recent advancements have been driven by Generative Adversarial Networks (GANs)~\cite{gan_2014} and, more promisingly, Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho_denoising_2020}.
+Diffusion-based SR models, such as SR3~\cite{sr3_2023}, formulate SR as a conditional generation process, demonstrating an unprecedented capability to synthesize photo-realistic textures and recover complex structures.

-Recently, Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho_denoising_2020} have emerged as a powerful class of generative models, outperforming GANs in image synthesis and restoration.
-Methods like Super-Resolution via Repeated Refinement (SR3)~\cite{sr3_2023} formulate SR as a conditional image generation task, iteratively refining noise into a high-resolution image conditioned on the LR input.
-These methods demonstrate an unprecedented ability to hallucinate realistic high-frequency details.

-However, a major limitation of current diffusion-based SR models is their restriction to fixed-size input patches (e.g., $64 \times 64$ or $256 \times 256$) due to the quadratic memory complexity of attention mechanisms and limited GPU memory.
-This poses a challenge for real-world applications like satellite imagery analysis, which involves arbitrary-sized, gigapixel-scale images.
-The standard workaround—processing an image as a grid of independent patches—fails for diffusion models.
-Unlike deterministic CNNs, the stochastic nature of the diffusion reverse process leads to disjointed content and visible seams at patch boundaries, disrupting the spatial continuity required for large-scene understanding.
+Despite these successes, a fundamental limitation hinders the practical deployment of diffusion-based SR models: their restriction to fixed, relatively small input patches (e.g., $512 \times 512$) dictated by the memory constraints of attention mechanisms.
+Real-world applications, such as medical whole-slide imaging or satellite remote sensing, routinely require the processing of arbitrary-sized, gigapixel-scale scenes.
+The standard engineering workaround---partitioning the large image into a grid of independent patches, super-resolving them individually, and stitching the results---often falls short for diffusion models.
+Because the reverse diffusion process is inherently stochastic, independently generated, contiguous patches frequently produce inconsistent content.
+This inevitably leads to noticeable semantic discontinuities and visible seams at patch boundaries, disrupting the spatial coherence necessary for both human interpretation and downstream analysis.

-To address this, we present InfScene-SR, a method for spatially continuous inference on arbitrary-sized images using pre-trained diffusion models.
-Drawing inspiration from recent advances in large-content generation \cite{gvcf_2025}, we introduce a fusion strategy during the iterative reverse diffusion steps.
-By coordinating the noise prediction across overlapping patches using guided and variance-corrected fusion, our method enforces global consistency while preserving the local detail generation capability of the base SR3 model.